vivekseth/blog-posts/three-suggestsions-to-improve-csv-standard-rfc-4180/readme.md

 This says that whitespace (`WS`) is defined as either a “space” or a “horizontal tab” and that fields can be surrounded by any amount of whitespace.

-## Why Doesn’t a better CSV format exist?
+## Why doesn’t a better CSV format exist?

 Since these issues are so significant and so easy to fix, isn’t it strange that no one has proposed a new format that fixes these issues?